RodrigoCosta1983/store_connect/README.md

     - Total Sales for the Day
     - Number of Sales
     - Average Ticket
-    - Total Accounts Receivable (Fiado)
+    - Total Accounts Receivable (Credit)
     - Low Stock Product Count
 - **Reports Hub:** An organized center for deeper analysis.
     - **Sales by Period Report:** Allows filtering sales by a customizable date range.